quantixed/imagej-macros/README.md

 3. [Other Utilities](#other-utilities)

 ###Figure Maker
 There are macros to help you to make figures with montages - made the way we like them!
+There are other plugins for making figures in ImageJ but none did what we [wanted](#figures-the-quantixed-way), so we made our own.

 ####Prepare your images
 Load in your multichannel image, adjust how you want and then crop.